ribonito/Microsoft-Workspace/Intune_Scripts/SRIntuneConfigManagement/readme.md

 ##Dependent object information
 When backup is created DisplayName and id pairs are preserved in addition to json files in form of CSV files.
 This facilitates restore of object references when restoring in another tenant where reference objects have different ids.
 DisplayNames are used as keys.
 This concerns the following object types:
-Azure AD groups
+- Azure AD groups
-Assignment filters
+- Assignment filters
-Role Scope tags
+- Role Scope tags
-Notification templates
+- Notification templates
-Tenant
+- Tenant
+- Applications

 #Restoring Intune data from backup
 DisplayName property is always used as the identificator of any object being restored.
 Objects in Intune always have IDs used a preimary identifyers.
 Restore actions always creates a new object with the same name if restore in the same tenant.
 DisplayName can be changed in json files to restore the object with another name.